michalliu/angular-mobile-backbone/README.md

 7. `/views/`           thus views associates with controllers

 ####Url params
 If you need to get some variable from outside, you can use `http://localhost:9001/index.html#/index?x=1&y=2`. x and y will be stored in `page.params`.
-You can inject `page` to your controller to access the variable.
+You can inject `page` to your controller to access these variables.
+The url query will be removed from url for the sake of beauty and stores to cookie, so even if you refresh the page, they are still there.

-####Routing
+####Routing Animation
 We use routing url to decide the animation direction.
 For example, if we navigate from `/index` to `/index/module/a`.
 The animation is slide from left to right. however, if we navigate from `/index/module/a` to `/index`.
 The animation is slide from right to left.
-When you design your app routing, you should aslo follow the rule.
+When you design your app routing, you should aslo follow this rule.